Nookiie/OOPProject/README.md

 Feel free to judge and critique my terrible programming skills.

 # To-Do
-- Create Foreign Keys for Entity VideoGames
+- Provide functionality for Foreign Keys of Entity Videogames
 - Make the GUI more presentable